Windham New York Historic Hotel and Inn

 In 1976, Lenore & Vito Radelich purchased the Osborn House Grill, located directly across from the inn and opened up La Griglia, a 175 seat Northern Italian restaurant.
 Several years later, they had the opportunity to purchase two of the original cottages of the former Osborn House.
 Imagining their former glory, Lenore and Vito began work on these Queen Anne Victorian Ladies.

 The former Osborn House horse stables were transformed into five Carriage House accommodations.
 Opened to guests on December 24th 1996, these deluxe rooms are located just behind the inn and provide spacious lodging for seekers of privacy and indulgence.
 Several of the main house fireplaces are framed with the historic solid oak floorboards of the original horse stables.
-With each room named after a different herb, the Carriage House overlooks wild thyme fields and is just a stone’s throw from the Batavia Kill creek that runs though the inns property.
+With each room named after a different herb, the Carriage House overlooks wild thyme fields, the inn’s vegetables and herb gardens and is just a stone’s throw from the Batavia Kill creek that runs though the inns property.

 Albergo Allegria continues to offer guests a restful oasis amidst the peaceful luxuriance of the surrounding Northern Catskill Mountains.
 We are proud to be part of this area’s tradition of classic hospitality.

 Greene County Registered Historic Site